-Our Mission: Ducks Unlimited conserves, restores, and manages wetlands and associated habitats for North America’s waterfowl.
+Ducks Unlimited conserves, restores, and manages wetlands and associated habitats for North America’s waterfowl.
 These habitats also benefit other wildlife and people.

 Waterfowl conservation is facing important challenges as wetlands and other habitats are being degraded and destroyed across the continent.
 Ducks Unlimited has a vision to reverse this trend.

-Our Vision: The vision of Ducks Unlimited is wetlands sufficient to fill the skies with waterfowl today, tomorrow and forever.
+The vision of Ducks Unlimited is wetlands sufficient to fill the skies with waterfowl today, tomorrow and forever.

 DU will achieve our vision through diverse public and private partnerships to address the full range of factors that continue to erode waterfowl habitat across North America.

 This award was initiated in 2016 by the South Dakota Grassland Coalition to recognize the important work that the NRM Department does to understand, conserve and enhance grasslands of South Dakota.
 This important recognition enhances the role grasslands play in conserving plants, soil, water, wildlife and ranching enterprises in South Dakota and communicates to our stakeholders at SDState, that we truly value the new discoveries graduate students and their faculty mentors make in studying our precious grasslands.